HarishSarmaTR/TheAIReview/README.md

 # 🚀 AI Code Review Tool

-### A Python-based tool that leverages GitHub API and OpenArena AI to automate code reviews on pull requests.
-This tool extracts modified lines, sends them for AI-based review, and posts comments on GitHub PRs with insights and suggestions.
+### This Python-based tool leverages the GitHub API and OpenArena AI to automate code reviews on pull requests.
+Designed exclusively for Thomson Reuters employees, it enhances the code review process by extracting modified lines, sending them for AI-based analysis, and posting insightful comments and suggestions directly on GitHub PRs.

 ![image](https://github.com/user-attachments/assets/c0118111-497b-4fe6-a760-37867832717e)